skylatian/nvidia-bot-custom-readme-files/Nvidia Sniper by skylatian#0375.md

 Open a command window within the `nvidia-sniper` folder (just like before with `cd c:/....`)
 - Type: `pipenv run python -m sniper`
 - Select the card to monitor, and it'll periodically refresh a webpage in Firefox checking for stock.
+- You need to change your info still, but test it first.
+Move along to the next step for some tricks.

 ### **Test it!**